Polo: Rules

 The rules of polo are written to include the safety of both players and horses.
 Games are monitored by umpires.
 A whistle is blown when an infraction occurs, and penalties are awarded.
 Strategic plays in polo are based on the "line of the ball", an imaginary line that extends through the ball in the line of travel.
 This line traces the ball's path and extends past the ball along that trajectory.
 The line of the ball defines rules for players to approach the ball safely.
 The "line of the ball" changes each time the ball changes direction.
 The player who hits the ball generally has the right of way, and other players cannot cross the line of the ball in front of that player.
 As players approach the ball, they ride on either side of the line of the ball giving each access to the ball.
 A player can cross the line of the ball when it does not create a dangerous situation.
 Most infractions and penalties are related to players improperly crossing the line of the ball or the right of way.
 When a player has the line of the ball on their right, or "off-side," they have the right of way.
 A "ride-off" is when a player moves another player off the line of the ball by making shoulder-to-shoulder contact with the other players' horses.
 This is called "bumping".
-In order for a player to bump another played without committing an "uneven ride-off" foul, the two horses must be shoulder-to-shoulder and moving at the same speed.
+In order for a player to bump another player without committing an "uneven ride-off" foul, the two horses must be shoulder-to-shoulder and moving at the same speed.

+Legal contact: ride-offs and hooks

+Two forms of physical contact are explicitly permitted under both HPA and USPA rules.

+A ride-off consists of a player using shoulder-to-shoulder contact at roughly equal speed to push an opponent off the line of the ball.
+It is the defining form of contact in polo.
+A hook is the use of one's mallet to block or deflect an opponent's swing; it is only legal when executed on the same side as the opponent's swing or directly behind them, and never above the height of the opponent's shoulder.
+Sandwiching an opponent between two players, and any contact at a dangerous angle to horse or rider, is prohibited.

+Penalties

+Fouls are punished by a graduated system of free hits, numbered 1 to 7 by severity: